 Tailua Beach

-The beaches in Samoa are just picture-perfect and staying at Tailua Beach did not disappoint.
-The sand is clear, there are palm trees all around and you can be sure to find a spot of your own somewhere along the stretch.
+Tailua Beach is one of those beaches straight out of a postcard.
+The water is turquoise and clear, there are palm trees all around and you can be sure to find a spot of your own somewhere along the stretch.

 Don’t miss the sunsets as they are spectacular!